Watchdog timer: Corrective actions

 A watchdog timer may initiate any of several types of corrective action, including maskable interrupt, non-maskable interrupt, hardware reset, fail-safe state activation, power cycling, or combinations of these.
 Depending on its architecture, the type of corrective action or actions that a watchdog can trigger may be fixed or programmable.
 Some computers (e.g., PC compatibles) require a pulsed signal to invoke a hardware reset.
 In such cases, the watchdog typically triggers a hardware reset by activating an internal or external pulse generator, which in turn creates the required reset pulses.

 In embedded systems and control systems, watchdog timers are often used to activate fail-safe circuitry.
 When activated, the fail-safe circuitry forces all control outputs to safe states (e.g., turns off motors, heaters, and high-voltages) to prevent injuries and equipment damage while the fault persists.
 In a two-stage watchdog, the first timer is often used to activate fail-safe outputs and start the second timer stage; the second stage will reset the computer if the fault cannot be corrected before the timer elapses.

 Watchdog timers are sometimes used to trigger the recording of system state information—which may be useful during fault recovery—or debug information (which may be useful for determining the cause of the fault) onto a persistent medium.
 In such cases, a second timer—which is started when the first timer elapses—is typically used to reset the computer later, after allowing sufficient time for data recording to complete.
 This allows time for the information to be saved, but ensures that the computer will be reset even if the recording process fails.

 For example, the above diagram shows a likely configuration for a two-stage watchdog timer.
 During normal operation the computer regularly kicks Stage1 to prevent a timeout.
 If the computer fails to kick Stage1 (e.g., due to a hardware fault or programming error), Stage1 will eventually timeout.
 This event will start the Stage2 timer and, simultaneously, notify the computer (by means of a non-maskable interrupt) that a reset is imminent.
 Until Stage2 times out, the computer may attempt to record state information, debug information, or both.
-The computer will be reset upon Stage2 timeout.
+As a last resort, the computer will be reset upon Stage2 timeout.